awsdocs/amazon-api-gateway-developer-guide/doc_source/call-api-with-api-gateway-lambda-authorization.md

 1. Open **Postman**, choose the **GET** method, and paste the API's **Invoke URL** into the adjacent URL field\.

     Add the Lambda authorization token header and set the value to `allow`\.
 Choose **Send**\.
-![\[Call API with Lambda Authorization Allow Token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-allow-token.png)
+![\[Call API with Lambda authorization allow token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-allow-token.png)

     The response shows that the API Gateway Lambda authorizer returns a **200 OK** response and successfully authorizes the call to access the HTTP endpoint \(http://httpbin\.org/get\) integrated with the method\.

 1. Still in Postman, change the Lambda authorization token header value to `deny`\.
 Choose **Send**\.
-![\[Call API with Lambda Authorization Deny Token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-deny-token.png)
+![\[Call API with Lambda authorization deny token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-deny-token.png)

    The response shows that the API Gateway Lambda authorizer returns a **403 Forbidden** response without authorizing the call to access the HTTP endpoint\.

 1. In Postman, change the Lambda authorization token header value to `unauthorized` and choose **Send**\.
-![\[Call API with Lambda Authorization Unauthorized Token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-unauthorized-token.png)
+![\[Call API with Lambda authorization unauthorized token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-unauthorized-token.png)

     The response shows that API Gateway returns a **401 Unauthorized** response without authorizing the call to access the HTTP endpoint\.

 1. Now, change the Lambda authorization token header value to `fail`\.
 Choose **Send**\.
-![\[Call API with Lambda Authorization Fail Token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-fail-token.png)
+![\[Call API with Lambda authorization fail token\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/custom-auth-call-api-with-fail-token.png)

     The response shows that API Gateway returns a **500 Internal Server Error** response without authorizing the call to access the HTTP endpoint\.